jubelged/angular2_simple_setup/README.md

-#Angular 2 - Simple Setup#
+#Angular 2 - Simple Setup
 This repo provides a set of instructions on how to get started with Angular 2.
-You may choose to just clone the repo and use the set as is, or you can start from scratch by following the instructions provided below.
+You may choose to just clone the repo and use it as is, or you can start from scratch by following the instructions provided below.

-The repo only have the bare minimum of files.
+The repo only has the bare minimum of files.
 It includes no fancy package management, test setup, modules or application structure.

 **Assumptions**: